flo-bk/titanium-request/README.md

 # titanium-request

+Titanium HTTP request library inspired by node and python equivalents

 ## Installation

 Get the latest [dist/request.js](https://raw.github.com/IsCoolEntertainment/titanium-request/master/dist/request.js) into your __Resources__ folder or your __app/lib__ folder, if you're using __Alloy__.